 5. Garbage City

-Manshiyat Nasser, a christian neighborhood in Cairo, is best known as Garbage City.
+Manshiyat Nasser, a Christian neighborhood in Cairo, is best known as Garbage City.
 A slum that houses the Zabbaleen, or garbage collectors, this neighborhood is an open-air garbage and recycling center that makes up one of the most different settings in Cairo.
 Families specialize in metal, paper, plastic bottles, or cans.
 Nearly 80% of all waste is recycled, supporting each family.
 This area houses Middle East’s largest church, the Saint Samaan the Tanner Monastery.
-Taxis will go to the church, but are unlikely to drive further into Garbage City.
+Taxis will go to the church but are unlikely to drive further into Garbage City.
 Our driver was not comfortable going into Garbage City claiming it was dangerous.
 We felt safe, but always take precautions.
-Walking or hiring a tuk tuk and guide are the two best options to explore Garbage City.
+Walking or hiring a tuk-tuk and guide are the two best options to explore Garbage City.

 6. Coptic Cairo

 Founded in the 6th century B.C.
 Coptic Cairo is an interesting place to visit.
-The oldest church, mosque, and synagogue in Egypt is within 1km of each other.
+The oldest church, mosque, and synagogue in Egypt are within 1km of each other.
 Don’t miss the Hanging Church, the Ben Ezra Synagogue, the Mosque of Amr ibn al-As, the Church of St. Sergius and Bacchus, and the Coptic Cemetery.
 If museums interest you, the Coptic Museum has Coptic art and historic pieces from the earliest days of Christianity within Egypt.